littleoki/Azure-Enterprise-Scale/README.md

 The Azure Landing Zones (Enterprise-Scale) architecture is continuously updated to align with advancements in the Azure platform and insights from customer feedback.
 For detailed information on future updates, please refer to the roadmap at: [Azure Landing Zones Roadmap](https://aka.ms/alz/roadmap)

-## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit [Contributor License Agreement (CLA)](https://cla.opensource.microsoft.com).

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.